I live in Chicago. Why should I visit Madison? Great question. We're so glad you asked.

 I am used to a big city.
 Will I be bored in Madison?

 No. Don't let the smaller size fool you; you certainly won't be bored in Madison.
-Between the outdoor offerings, stellar culinary scene, omnipresent creative culture and the long list of events happening every day, there are plenty of things to do in Madison.
+Between the outdoor offerings, stellar culinary scene, creative culture connecting history, innovation and architecture, plus a long list of events happening every day, there are plenty of things to do in Madison.

 Some of the most popular things to do in Madison include:

-Visitors looking to dive deeper into the best Madison has to offer can sign up for our free Madison Experience Passes which provide on-the-go guides to our craft beverage scene, biking, food, architecture and more.
+Visitors looking to dive deeper into the best Madison has to offer can sign up for our free Madison Experience Passes, which provide on-the-go guides to our craft beverage scene, iconic eats, best bike trails, architectural wonders and ways to see Madison Like a Local.

 Back to top.